On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Localization

 \section{Localization}

-The next step in the proof of Theorem \ref{th:main} requires us to show that if $x$ and $x'$ are $O(1)$ apart, then $u_t(x)$ and $u_t(x')$ are approximately independent.
-We show this by coupling $u_t(x)$ to the solution of a localized version---see \eqref{eq:heat:local} below---of the stochastic heat equation \eqref{heat1}.
+The next step in the proof of Theorem~\ref{thmain} requires us to show that if $x$ and $x'$ are $O(1)$ apart, then $u_t(x)$ and $u_t(x')$ are approximately independent.
+We show this by coupling $u_t(x)$ first to the solution of a localized version---see (\ref{eqheatlocal}) below---of the stochastic heat equation (\ref{heat1}).
+And then a second coupling to a suitably-chosen Picard-iteration approximation of the mentioned localized version.